MikeSofaer/stop_censorship/Readme.md

     var censorshipConfig = {

-        "twitterHandle" : "MyTwitterHandle", // Your Twitter handle; if not provided, your website domain will be used.
+        "twitterHandle" : null, // Your Twitter handle; if not provided, your website domain will be used.
         "position_x" : "right", // Badge position - right or left
         "selector" : "p, h1, .censor_me" // Optional selector for elements to censor.
 Remove for default.